 1. A total escape

-Each island has its own unique aspects - on an island-hopping trip you can discover the spectacular wildlife and natural splendour of Praslin, the laid-back luxury of La Digue with its coconut and vanilla plantations and the winged wonders of Bird Island.
-On the larger islands you can enjoy jungle walks, colourful Creole cottages and delicious local cuisine.
+Each island has its own unique aspects - on an island-hopping trip you can discover the spectacular wildlife and natural splendor of Praslin, the laid-back luxury of La Digue with its coconut and vanilla plantations and the winged wonders of Bird Island.
+On the larger islands you can enjoy jungle walks, colorful Creole cottages and delicious local cuisine.

 3. A variety of wildlife